In our newsletter, we often discuss how to become a free-spirited person.

 Let go of perfectionism and you will stop feeling trapped in life.

 16: Focus on a different goal

-When we change goals we change our perspective.
-This makes us look at life in a new way, and that change of perspective creates freedom of spirit.
+When we change goals, we change our perspective.
+When we change perspective, we look at life in a new way.
+In other words, it frees the spirit.

 17: To become a free-spirited person, let yourself be happy today